2025 Indian Super League playoffs

-The 2025 ISL Cup playoffs was the post-season championship of the 2024–25 Indian Super League season, determining the winners of the league's knockout stage.
-It was the 11th edition of the ISL Cup playoffs.
-The competition began on 29 March 2025 and concluded with the final on 12 April 2025.
+The 2025 Indian Super League Cup playoffs was the post-season knockout tournament of the 2024–25 Indian Super League to determine the ISL Cup winners.
+It was the 11th and last edition of the Indian Super League playoffs.
+The competition began on 29 March 2025 and concluded with the ISL Cup final on 12 April 2025.

 The top two teams from the regular season — Mohun Bagan and Goa — directly qualified for the semi-finals.

 Teams finishing third to sixth competed in single-leg knockout play-offs to decide the remaining semi-finalists.
 Bengaluru advanced after defeating Mumbai City in Knockout Play-off 1, while Jamshedpur triumphed over NorthEast United in Knockout Play-off 2.

 The semi-finals were played over two legs, while the final was a single match hosted at the Vivekananda Yuba Bharati Krirangan Stadium in Kolkata.
 Mohun Bagan defeated Bengaluru in the final to claim their second ISL Cup title.